 Athletes shouldn't be unfairly punished for doing what's necessary to take care of their health.
 If you need to legally take a medication on the WADA Prohibited List, our anti-doping attorneys can assist you in applying for a prospective TUE or appeal the denial of your TUE application.
 If you're facing a suspension or other penalties due to a positive test for a substance used for emergency care, our anit-dopoing attorneys can help you apply for a retroactive TUE that can wipe out the anti-doping rule violation and allow you to continue competing in the sport you love.

 Our anti-doping attorneys have worked with athletes to obtain TUEs covering a wide range of medical issues, including methylphenidate or other medications used to treat attention deficit hyperactivity disorder (ADHD) and testosterone used to treat male hypogonadism.

 Are You an Athlete in Need of a Therapeutic Use Exemption?

 If you're an athlete who needs a Therapeutic Use Exemption to begin treatment or wishes to apply for a retroactive TUE to wipe out a pending anti-doping violation, it is critical to speak with our anti-adoping attorneys as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.